-Disney Introduces New ‘Party Pass’ For Entry To All Mickey’s Not-So-Scary Halloween Parties
+Disney Introduces New Party Pass For Entry To All Mickey’s Not-So-Scary Halloween Parties

-Walt Disney World knows that things can get really expensive and often times, they will try and figure out ways to help their guests.
-As reported by The Inquisitr, the introduction of the new Mid-Day Magic Tickets is one way to save a little bit of money.
-Now, they have revealed a new “Party Pass” which will allow guests to pay one price and attend almost every single Mickey’s Not-So-Scary Halloween Party of the 2019 season.
+Walt Disney World knows that things can get really expensive and often times, the entertainment complex will try to figure out ways in which help their guests.
+As reported by The Inquisitr, the introduction of the new Mid-Day Magic Tickets is one way to save a bit of money.

+Now, Disney has revealed a new Party Pass, allowing guests to pay one price while attending almost every single Mickey’s Not-So-Scary Halloween Party of the 2019 season.

 On the evening of Friday, August 16, 2019, the first Halloween party of the season will take place at Magic Kingdom.
-Yes, it is rather early, but Disney knows that many guests can’t always visit during the fall season and this leads to them offering more party dates.
+Yes, this celebration will take place rather early, but Disney knows that many guests can’t always visit during the fall season so this opportunity gives them more party date possibilities.

 As revealed by Attractions Magazine, the price is $299 plus tax for adults (ages 10 and up) and $284 plus tax for children (ages 3-9).
 This will allow guests to attend every single Halloween party this season except for the one on October 31, 2019.